curvenote/quantecon-theme/README.md

-# A QuantEcon Book for Myst Markdown
+# A QuantEcon Book for MyST Markdown

 A dedicated MyST interactive book theme for the QuantEcon lectures and books.